 Our Chiropractors in use treatment involves manual therapy, including realignment of the spine, other joints, and soft tissues; treatment also includes exercises and health and lifestyle counseling.
-Chiropractic treatment in intended to relieve serious complications If you are experiencing pain, stiffness, spasm, decreased range of motion, numbness, headache, tingling or any combination of these symptoms then it is probable that you have a chiropractic problem and you should call our office in for an appointment.
+Chiropractic treatment in intended to relieve serious complications If you are experiencing stiffness, pain, spasm, decreased range of motion, headache, numbness, tingling or a combination of these symptoms then you most likely are suffering from a chiropractic problem and you should call our office in for an appointment.

-My emotions get the best of me when I think about my car accident in 4 years ago.
-I was driving home from a night out with friends, when I was stuck by a drunk driver.
-It changed my life. she was driving full speed and rear ended me while I was sitting at a red light.
-I remember looking through the rear view mirror as the car was getting closer.
-The car didn't stop and I hardly had time to react.
-The crash was terrifying.
-I passed out.
-I woke up with the paramedics hovering over me.
-I started to panic, they calmed me down and told me there were no external wounds, and asked me if I had any pain in my body.
+My emotions get the best of me when I think about the car accident I was in 4 years ago.
+It changed my life.
+I was driving home from a night out with friends, when I was stuck by a drunk driver. she was driving full speed and rear ended me while I was sitting at a red light.
+I remember looking through the rear view mirror as the car was approaching.
+The car wasn't slowing down and I hardly had time to react.
+The crash was explosive.
+I blacked out.
+I awoke with the paramedics hovering over me.
+I started to panic, they calmed me down and told me there were no obvious wounds, and asked me if I had any pain in my body.
 I let them know that my back was in serious pain.
 They had me move my legs and toes.
-No paralysis, thank God.
+I could move them, thank God.

-The thought of surgery made me remember my uncle.
+The thought of surgery had me thinking about my uncle.
 He had a bad back and had undergone many back surgeries.
 He lived from walker to wheelchair for many years.
 It was a terrible thought.
 I had a cane to help me walk, I felt like an old man and I was only 34!
-It went on like this for a couple of months.
-I couldn't stand it anymore.
+It went on like this for two months.
+I couldn't take it anymore.
 I thought sugery would be easier than this.
 I signed up to get my first surgery, and the thought of my uncle kept playing in my head.
 I don't want to live like that.

-I was frustrated to the point of tears one night after not being able to move without terrible pain shooting down my leg while I layed there.
+I was upset to the point of tears one night after not being able to move without horrible pain shooting down my leg while I layed there.
 The thought of having to live like this for the rest of my life was overwhelming.
-A whole bottle of pain killers was looking like an option, I prayed for anything else.
+A whole bottle of pain killers was looking like an option, I prayed for something else.

 A friend of mine called me that I hadn't talked to in years.
 I mustered up enough energy to say hello.
-He wanted to get some dinner, I told him about my accident and that my back I was hurting too much.
+Daniel wanted to get some dinner, I told him about my accident and that my back wouldn't allow it.
 He was disappointed.
-The next thing he told me was the first glimps of hope I had heard in a long time.
+The next thing he told me was the first glimmer of hope I had heard in a long time.
 He said, You're in luck Ray, My wife is a chiropractor.
-"She'll get you fixed up in no time."
-His tone made me think he didn't not understand how bad my contidion was.
-I tried to explain that this was past the help of a chiropractor, but he wouldn't hear it.
-He set me up to meet with his wife Shelly the next day.
-I was intrigued, I never went to chiropractors cause I always relied on medical doctors. since They had failed me and I figured I"d try a different method.
+"She'll get you better in no time."
+His tone made me think he didn't not understand the severity of my condition.
+I tried to explain that this was beyond the help of a chiropractor, but he wouldn't listen.
+He set me up an appointment with his wife Shelly the next day.
+I was intrigued, I never went to chiropractors cause I always relied on medical doctors. since Medical Doctors had failed me and I figured I"d try another method.

-I went into Shelly's office and Daniel showed up for moral support.
-Shelly took some X-Rays and did some diagnostics with me.
+I walked into Shelly's office and Daniel showed up for moral support.
+Shelly took a few X-Rays and did some tests with me.
 She had me lay down, and started realigning my back.
-I felt a crunch in my back and it was like a miracle, a weight on my back had.
-I felt it all through my body.
+I heard a crunch in my back and it was like a miracle, a pressure that I had in my back released.
+I felt it throughout my body.
 I literally had goose bumps.
 When she was done I got up with a grin on my face.
 I could feel something was different...Better.
 I had a huge list of questions for Shelly which she answered with a grace and patience like no other.
 She Actually took the time to listen to all my concerns unlike Dr. Joe Schmo who just wanted to get the best bang for his buck.

 She saw my hope and enthusiasm, to which she told me that she would have me walking without my cane in a few weeks.
 I was so impressed with my first visit I cancelled my surgery.